ashlemercer/Belly-Button-Diversity/README.md

 # Belly Button Diversity

+(All final files for the challenge are inside the Belly Button Diversity Folder)

 In this Challenge, we used Plotly, D3.js, and Javascript to turn data from bacteria cultures of belly buttons, and created a pull-down menu that references the Test Subjects ID #'s to produce a bar chart, a bubble chart, and a gauge chart that shows each subjects information.

 ## Deliverable 1: Create a Horizontal Bar Chart (35 points)